 7- Invitation card

-This includes looking for a the best card, words to write, and the no. of cards to be printed.
-With the help of my sisters, we thought of making cards ourselves and after a lot of hard work, we finalized the following:
+This includes looking for the best card, words to write, and the no. of cards to be printed.
+With the help of my sisters, we thought of making cards ourselves and after a lot of hard work, we finalized the following.
+I literally spent some hours at the printing shop as I manually got them all printed myself there.

 8- Formal dresses